 Instead of thinking about how to stop people from unsubscribing, you should consider why they would want to unsubscribe in the first place.
 That's why sending your subscribers relevant content that gives them value is critical.
 You don't want to issue emails solely focused on making sales.

 You want to forge long-term relationships with your customers.
-Leverage email marketing to its full capacity.
+Leverage email marketing to its total capacity.

 How Long Should an Email Be?